HaramChoi-askui/ios-simulator-automation/README.md

 Since the mobile app market gets bigger, app test automation is also becoming more important, especially testing the user interface could be the most critical factor that refines the user experience.

-Although the **askui Library** has no official support for automating iOS devices yet, it still gives a huge benefit in automated tests performed on the iOS Simulator.
+Although the **askui** has no official support for automating iOS devices yet, it still gives a huge benefit in automated tests performed on the iOS Simulator.
 Hang on tight, since there will be official support for iOS devices in the near future.

 If you got issues while following this article, feel free to ask for help in our [Discord Community](https://discord.gg/KFYJ5xuyBA)!